Basics

 In our standard range, we adhere to military standards: -20°C to +60°C.

-Here is no calculation basis for this.
+There's no calculation basis for this.
 Tests have shown that for standard chains, 250,000 cycles, and for hardened chains, 1,000,000 cycles represent realistic values.

 Question not included?